ktrnln/CS128-AMIS-Scheduling/log.md

 **Progress**: Edited Proposal -- Edited proposal to change other paragraphs into bullet form

+**Progress**: Edited Figma File -- Added the dropdown menus (number of items and status) for phone prototype

 # Other Updates

 ### February 14, 2025